greg0ire/dockerony/README.md

 4. Create a symlink to the clone of this project, it will be used to tell `docker-compose` where to look for images.
 It should not be under version control.
 5. Create a `docker-compose.yml` file and map the volume with paths on your host.

+## The containers

+### The nginx container

+By default, defines a fpm-status.dev virtualhost.
+Try it!